Holy Himalaya Eco Trek

 6-7 Hours

-Today promises an exhilarating adventure as we conquer four high passes, treating us to awe-inspiring vistas of snow-capped peaks and dramatic ridge sections.
-Beginning with the Khongma La at 3,890m, an hour's climb through rhododendron bushes reveals panoramic views of Makalu and Chamlang.
-Descending briefly before ascending again, we reach Sano Pokhari Danda at 4,105m, overlooking the serene Sano Pokhari Lake.
-Next, navigating undulating terrain leads us to Shipton La at 4,200m, marked by a mani wall and cairn.
-Descending to Kalo Pokhari Lake at 4,080m, adorned with prayer flags for Hindu pilgrims, we prepare for the final ascent to Keke La at 4,170m.
-A 45-minute descent brings us to Dobate, our welcome refuge after a challenging day of conquering the majestic passes on our Makalu Base Camp Trek.
+Today is a day of high adventure as we cross four high passes, affording breathtaking views of snow-capped peaks and dramatic ridge sections.
+First, the Khongma La at 3,890m-an hour's climb through rhododendron bushes reveals panoramic views of Makalu and Chamlang.
+It descends briefly and then ascends to Sano Pokhari Danda at 4,105m overlooking the serene Sano Pokhari Lake.
+Then, walking on the undulating path, it takes us to Shipton La, which stands at an elevation of 4,200m with a mani wall and cairn.
+Circling down to Kalo Pokhari Lake at 4,080m, with its prayer flags for Hindu pilgrims, we get ready for our last rise up to Keke La at 4,170m.
+A 45-minute drop in elevation takes us to Dobate, a welcoming haven on this rather strenuous day of crossing the high passes on our Makalu Base Camp Trek.

 9